pipelinelabo/datalaiq-wiki/scripting/anko.md

 # The anko module

-As introduced in [the search modules documentation](#!search/searchmodules.md#Anko), Gravwell's anko module is a general-purpose scripting tool within the search pipeline.
+As introduced in [the search modules documentation](#!search/searchmodules.md#Anko), DatalaiQ's anko module is a general-purpose scripting tool within the search pipeline.
 It allows extremely flexible manipulations of search entries, at the cost of complexity for the script creator.
 Once a script is created, though, it can be easily shared with other users.

 See the generic description of the scripting languages used in [the Anko scripting language documentation](scripting.md) for more details about the language itself.

 ### Disabling network functions in anko scripts

 By default, anko scripts are allowed to use network utilities such as the http and net libraries, sftp, and ssh.
-You may not want to give Gravwell users network access; setting the option `Disable-Network-Script-Functions=true` in `/opt/gravwell/etc/gravwell.conf` will disable this.
+You may not want to give DatalaiQ users network access; setting the option `Disable-Network-Script-Functions=true` in `/opt/gravwell/etc/gravwell.conf` will disable this.

 ## Managing anko scripts

 In order to run an anko script in a search, the text file containing the script must be uploaded as a resource.
 See the [resources section](#!resources/resources.md) for information on how to create and upload a resource.

 At this time, to make a change to a script you must edit the script in the original text file, then re-upload the file to the resource.
-Future versions of Gravwell will include an integrated text editor to make scripting simpler.
+Future versions of DatalaiQ will include an integrated text editor to make scripting simpler.

 ## Running an anko script